happywatch/swift-fun/README.md

 Topics covered:

 * Declaring variables and constants
-* Arrays and Dictionaries
+* Arrays and dictionaries
 * Loops
-* Tuples and functions
+* Functions and tuples
 * UIKit Views
-* Functions and Optional Parameters
+* Optional parameters in functions
 * Generics and inout
-* Function as a parameter
+* A function as a parameter
 * High order functions for Functional Programming